suryapa1/agents-ai/labs.md

 What's the average revenue across all offices?
 ```

-6. After you hit *Enter*, you should see the agent showing its thoughts and actions.
+6. After you hit *Enter*, you should see the agent pause for a while and then start showing its thoughts and actions.
 It should explain which tools it chose and why.
 You can look back in the code and see if you can follow the flow in the code.

 ![agent workflow](./images/aip14.png?raw=true "agent workflow")